Rura-M/SITE-prework/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 I would spend time adding features that improve the UI of the game by using CSS frameworks e.g. Bootstrap.
 Another feature that I would like to add are celebratory features, e.g a trophy, that is displayed on the screen when the user wins and another when the user loses.
-I would also add different categories of sounds e.g animals, songs, etc. I would also like to make sure the user can visibly see the levels of the game as they get harder so that they can measure their progress.
+I would also add different categories of sounds e.g animals, songs, etc. I would also explicitly add levels of difficulty so that the user can easily measure their progress.
 Another interesting feature would be a multi-player feature which can also keep scores.

 ## License